Pink-Crab/Perique-Registerables/docs/Post-Type.md

 }
 ```

 Please note if your Meta_Box is to be displayed on other post types, it's often better to register them in a separate Controller.
-When registered in a Post\_Type object, the screen is automatically defined as this post type.
+When registered in a Postd_Type object, the screen is automatically defined as this post type.

 If you are adding more than 1 meta box, it's best to use shared hooks, rather than calling the same hook multiple times.